www.wgdfmcc.org.uk

 We nearly lost Pete in 2006 as he was on his way to checkout the iron work on the pearly gates, thanks to a heart attack.
 Now he is putting his mended ticker to the test and doing the London Marathon on 22nd April 2012 in support of the British Heart Foundation.
 Our editor and a number of other members are already in debt to this excellent organisation.
 So, why not invest in someone's future and look after your own, there is tons of useful information on the BHF website on how to avoid joining us!

 Please would you help him help them?
-You can sponsor Pete online using www.justgiving.com/Peter-Neale or contact him direct info@peterneale.co.uk or see his poster for more info.
+You can sponsor Pete online using www.justgiving.com/Peter-Neale or contact him direct info@peterneale.co.uk.

 [On: 10Apr2012]